BrettSchumacher/Portfolio/_posts/6_current.md

 ---
 layout: post
-title: Current Projects
+title: "Current Projects"
-description: Some of the current projects I'm working on
+description: "Some of the current projects I'm working on"
 image: assets/images/pic04.jpg
 ---